wckdrzr/Gaspar/README.md

 # Gaspar

 Gaspar is a tool that consumes your C# domain models, types and controllers and exports them for other services and languages to consume.
-For example, make your C# models available in TypeScript and your controller endpoints available in TypeScript and other C# services, removing the need to use boilerplate code and hardcoded variable names, urls, etc.
+For example, make your C# models available in TypeScript and your controller endpoints available in TypeScript and other C# services, removing the need to use boilerplate code and hardcode variable names, urls, etc.

 It is a C# port and enhancement of [Jonathan Svenheden's C# models to TypeScript project](https://github.com/svenheden/csharp-models-to-typescript) (written in C# and JavaScript).
 It makes use of the [Roslyn (the .NET compiler platform)](https://github.com/dotnet/roslyn) to parse the source files, which removes the need to create and maintain our own parser and makes the whole process very fast.